 - Ohio’s Environmental Education Fund has Mini and General Grants awarding projects between $500 and $50,000 (10% cash or in kind match required).
 Eligible entities include local subdivisions of government, local schools and school boards, universities, non-profit organizations, and state agencies.
 Projects should focus on increasing public awareness and knowledge about environmental issues and providing the skills to make informed decisions and take responsible actions.
 Specific priority topics are listed at the link above.
 The next deadline is July 15th, 2026.

-- Funding for brownfield investigation in Minnesota is available to community organizations, nonprofit organizations, local units of government, and Tribal Nations of amounts ranging from $10,000 to $50,000, but any request is considered provided it meets eligibility requirements.
+- Funding for brownfield investigation in Minnesota is available to community organizations, nonprofit organizations, local units of government, and Tribal Nations of amounts typically ranging from $10,000 to $50,000, however any requested amount is considered provided it meets eligibility requirements.
 Learn more about eligible activities at the link above.

 - The Illinois EPA’s Unanswered Communities Planning Grant Program will award up to $30,000 per project to government organizations in small and disadvantaged communities to develop a Project Plan that identifies a solution to their wastewater collection and treatment needs.
 A well-developed Project Plan would allow communities to apply for the Construction Grant to construct wastewater collection and/or treatment solutions for areas where wastewater collection and/or treatment are presently non-existent or inadequate.
 IEPA will accept Planning Grant applications until all designated funds are expended.